tbyerly/agility2018-dhd/docs/class3/module2/lab5.rst

 - In the BIG-IP Configuration Utility, open the **DoS Configuration >> Protection Profiles** page and click the **Create** button.

-- Name the profile **dos_behavioral** and **select** the "HTTP Families". **Click** the "edit" pencil on the right side of the  HTTP Vector page to configure.
+- Name the profile **dos_behavioral** and **select** the "HTTP Families".

-- **Click** The "HTTP Group Configuration"
-- Place the "Operation Mode" into Blocking
-- The "Behavioral Base Attributes" into Standard Mitigation
+- Hover in the HTTP box and **Click** in the ""White Space""
+- Click the HTTP Group Configuration Link.
+On the Right Side.
+- Under Behavioral and Stress Based Attributes, Set the Operation Mode to **Blocking**
+- Leave Threshold Mode in Manual.
+- Under Behavioral Based, Set the Mitigation to **Standard Mitigation**
-- Signature Detection Selected.
+- Ensure Signature Detection is Selected.
+- **Commit Changes to System**

+- Go back and click in HTTP again.
+- Select "Per Source IP Requests" Under  Behavioral and Stress Based, Select Request Blocking.
 - **Commit Changes to System**

 This places this profile into a behavioral based detection profile.
 No vectors are used in this demo.